 5 Reasons It’s Worth the Premium Product: Plywood

-Durability, reliability, and longevity start from the inside out.
+To achieve this, it all starts from the inside out.
 In this case–with plywood.
-This material is used as a foundational element to finish the frame of a project; from an entire home, to an addition, to a staircase, and everything in between.
+This material is used as a foundational element to finish the frame of a project; from an entire home to an addition, to a staircase, and everything in between.
 Plywood is the layer that’s applied directly to the framing and is the layer on which finish materials, such as siding or flooring, are applied.
 Plywood is typically used as sheathing or roof sheathing.

-Plywood seems like a product that’s relatively simple to choose and a way to save money on the project.
-However, the structure of the project is arguably the most important aspect of the durability, reliability, and longevity of it.
-So, here’s 5 reasons why it’s worth the premium plywood:
+Plywood seems like a product that’s relatively simple to choose and a way to save money on the project by getting a lesser quality product.
+However, the structure of the project is arguably the most important aspect of the durability, reliability, and longevity of any structure So, here are 5 reasons why it’s worth the premium plywood:

 (photos above: left = CDX, right = CCX)

 So, what is the true difference in quality between CCX and CDX?
 While both CDX and CCX have a C grade front, CDX has a D grade back, while CCX has a matching C grade back, this ensures less noticeable knots and non-desirable areas for nailing.
 Additionally, CDX is made with 4-ply across all thicknesses, whereas CCX is more structurally sound with 5-ply and 6-ply due to its thicker thicknesses.
 But ultimately, and regardless of thickness, CCX is a better product for having a higher quality veneer, and fewer voids in the core by the process it’s manufactured.
 Most contractors in the US default to using CDX because of its ready availability, however, CCX is typically just as available, only slightly more expensive, and an overall better product for your project.